| Internship Home • About Internship

 The USGS places interns in the research locations where the project scientists are working.
-Most recently, interns have worked in Reston, VA; Menlo Park, CA; Woods Hole, MA; Denver, CO; Vancouver, WA; Helena, MT; Seattle, WA; Portland, OR; Cook, WA; Jackson, WY; Fort Collins, CO; San Francisco, CA; Fort Lauderdale, FL, and many other locations.
+Most recently, interns have worked in Reston, VA; Menlo Park, CA; Woods Hole, MA; Denver, CO; Vancouver, WA; Cheyenne, WY; Seattle, WA; Portland, OR; Cook, WA; Northborough, MA; San Francisco, CA; Davie, FL, and many other locations.

-Read a history of the NAGT/USGS internship program and a list of the 2015 projects or look back to the projects from 2014 and 2013 (products in pdf format require Adobe Acrobat Reader).
+Read a history of the NAGT/USGS internship program and a list of the 2016 projects or look back to the projects from 2015 and 2014 (products in pdf format require Adobe Acrobat Reader).

 Placement Procedures used to Match Interns with Projects